stoopid-jerk/starfield-outpost-optimization/README.md

      - Take the lowest value in the "**Unit Rate**" column and use that for the "**Rate per Min**" value in the **Target Rates** tab (optionally, you may recognize that the lowest value is safe to increase.
 If that is the case, update the "**Target Rates**" tab and then re-evaluate this tab for the new bottleneck

 9. **General Flow**: Use the "**Target Rates**" tab to maximize your outpost production without overloading your cargo links.
 Check the "**Farm**" tab for the lowest "**Unit Rate**" and put that value into the row corresponding with your farm in the "**Target Rates**" tab.
 Go back to the "**Farm**" tab to check the how optimize each resource is.
 Adjust your "**Target Rates**" tab to get everything as close to 100% as possible.
 Rinse and repeat.
 Being a little under is better than a little over because a 101% optimization means your resource will eventually jam something up since it is overproducing (albeit, slowly)

+## Advice
+- Extractors and Cargo Links (not sure about Greenhouses and Builders) will bug out if product is not moving through the chain.
+This whole spreadsheet is designed to keep all components of a farm as in balance as possible.
+- Be very mindful of Outpost Management 4, Constellation Guide, 100% scanned planets, and Special Project 4 bonuses.
+They can throw off your entire farm.
+- Sleeping / Waiting allows extractors to run but not cargo ships so sleeping/waiting will break your farm eventually
+- Considering the above - skip sleeping for a little extra XP
+- Extractors are NOT variable based on how much contact with the resource they have
+- Extractors, Greenhouses, and Builders are variable based on the resource (it is NOT universally 2x, 1.25x, 1x)
+- Spreadsheet assumes 1 of 6 cargo links is running all the He3 needed for the other 5 links
+- Helium 3 operating costs are kinda jammed into tool.
+You'll figure it out.